Homer is an audiobook and podcast player designed for the elderly and visually impaired.

 - minimal set of features, no problematic functions like shuffle,

-- plays audiobooks and podcasts,
+- plays audiobooks, talking books and podcasts,

 - rich customization and configuration options,